wombleton/gitlaw-nz/acts/C/Crimes of Torture Act 1989.md

     _the Convention_ means the Convention Against Torture and Other Cruel, Inhuman, or Degrading Treatment or Punishment, adopted by the General Assembly of the United Nations on 10 December 1984, a copy of the English text of which is set out in [Schedule 1][47]

-    _conviction on indictment_ has the same meaning as in [section 3][50] of the Crimes Act 1961

-    _New Zealand_ includes all waters within the outer limits of the territorial sea of New Zealand (as defined by [section 3][51] of the Territorial Sea, Contiguous Zone, and Exclusive Economic Zone Act 1977)
+    _New Zealand_ includes all waters within the outer limits of the territorial sea of New Zealand (as defined by [section 3][50] of the Territorial Sea, Contiguous Zone, and Exclusive Economic Zone Act 1977)

     _public official_ means---